-The agenda for each Board meeting is prepared by management and shall include input from the Lead Director.
+The schedule and agenda for each Board meeting shall be set by the Chairman of the Board and shall include input from the Lead Director (if applicable).
 In addition, Board members may propose items to be included on the agenda.
-The agenda is submitted in advance to each Board member together with financial and other relevant information.
+The agenda shall be submitted in advance to each Board member together with financial and other relevant information.
 Presentation materials relevant to each meeting also will, to the extent advisable and practicable, be distributed to the Board in advance of the meeting.
 Directors are expected to review the agenda and other information and materials in advance of each meeting.